16cconway/proj1/README.md

 ## Python Packaging

 ### Python IDE
-I used PyCharm Community Edition for development of this porject
+I used PyCharm Community Edition for development of this project

 ### Python Version
 Python 3.11